ahawthorne/bungler/README.md

     $ echo '[[ -s "$HOME/.bungler/bungler" ]] && . $HOME/.bungler/bungler' >> ~/.bashrc
     ~~~

-4. Since it would be lame to log out and log back in just to bungle, sorce the file instead.
+4. Opening a new terminal will source .bashrc and load bungler.
+Alternatively, you could just source .bashrc in your current terminal.
     ~~~sh
-    $ . ~/.bungler/bungler
+    $ . ~/.bashrc
     ~~~

 #### Upgrading